-Through a proud partnership with the Florida Wildlife Corridor Foundation, Litore Studio will be creating a custom watercolor and gouache coastal map motif depicting the Florida Wildlife Corridor overlaid with a whimsical, tapestry-like motif of Florida's flora and fauna.
+Through a proud partnership with the Florida Wildlife Corridor Foundation, Litore Studio has created the Florida Wildlife Corridor Map Motif motif depicting the Florida Wildlife Corridor overlaid with a whimsical motif of Florida's flora and fauna.

 As a 7th-generation Floridian and longtime conservationist-at-heart, it is truly an honor to collaborate with the Florida Wildlife Corridor Foundation through art.